Judicial Institute for Scotland

-The Lord President agreed the terms of the Governance Framework which came into effect in 2018.
+The Lord President agreed the terms of the governance framework which came into effect in 2021.

 The Judicial Institute was established in 2013.
 Previous to that, the Judicial Studies Committee operated from 1997 – 2012, introducing formal judicial training in the Supreme Courts and in the sheriff court for the first time.